The Holocaust: The Wannsee Conference (January 20, 1942)

 Discussions

 The plan prepared by the SS was discussed in detail.
 Heydrich explained that there were 11 million Jews in Europe.
 The plan was to collect and hold these Jews in transit ghettos.
 [HBC note: By this time this had already been accomplished in Poland and was well underway in other occupied countries, except the Soviet Union where the killing began frim the day of the invasion.]
 The Jews were to be sent east to create work gangs to build roads.
-Heydrich anticipated that "doubtless …fall away through natural reduction" and those who survived would "be dealt with appropriately."
+Heydrich anticipated that the Jews will 'doubtless fall away through natural reduction' and those who survived would 'be dealt with appropriately.'
 [Gilbert, p.
 282.]
 Unmentioned was the fact that many of those 11 million Jews were children and elderly individuls who were mot suited for hard labor.
-Adolf Eichmann later explained to his Isreali interogators that those present clealy understood that those not suitable for work would be killed.
-There were some differences as to strategy, but not on the objective.
+Adolf Eichmann later explained to his Isreali interogators that those present clealy understood that those not suitable for work would be killed immediately.
+There were some differences as to strategy, but not on the overall objective.
+And it soon became clear to the participants that they were not assembed to decided on the killing, but to make it clear that their job was to follow SS orders and support the killing process.

 Result